angelod1as/portfolio/content/blog/2023/01/notion-form/notion-form.md

 ## Code

-### NextJS

-#### First, a disclaimer
+### First, a disclaimer

 I know there might be more performant ways to do a form like this, or even libraries like `Formik` to make it better, but I preferred to keep this pure React for the tutorial.
-There's already a lot going on.
+There's already a lot going on and a lot of complexity reduced for brevity.

-Also, I will not add any validation or ways to avoid bots to the form, as it's not the point of this tutorial.

-#### Setup
+### NextJS Setup

 Let's setup a NextJS project as described in their website.
 So [click here](https://nextjs.org/docs/getting-started) and follow the steps.
 I will be creating an app with Typescript, but it's easy to follow it if you just know JS.